yuvraj788/house-price-ml-project/README.md

    - **XGBoost Classifier**

 6. **Model Evaluation**:
-   Each model's performance is evaluated based on accuracy, precision, recall, and other classification metrics.

-   than we find the final result
+    Each model is trained on the training data and evaluated on the testing data.
+The performance of each model is compared to determine which provides the best classification results for the house price categorization task.